Skip to main content

 NotifizzProvider

-Wraps your app (or a subtree) to provide notification state via React context.
-Use this when multiple components need access to notification state.
+Wraps a subtree to provide notification state via React context.
+Use it when multiple components need access to notification state, or when you want a fully headless UI.

 import { NotifizzProvider } from "@notifizz/react";